SanderMertens/bake/README.md

-  --package                    Set the project type to package --template                   Set the project type to template --test                       Create a test project
+  --package                    Set the project type to package --template                   Set the project type to template --test                       Create a test project --to-env                     Clone projects to the bake environment source path (use with clone) --always-clone               Clone dependencies even if found in the bake environment (use with clone)

   --id <project id>            Specify a project id --type <package|template>    Specify a project type (default = "application")